MarioGomezRamos/THOx/README.md

 ### REACTION namelist: elab, namep, mp, mt, namet, zt, jt

 ### TRANS namelist: skip, rcc, writeff
+- skip  (T/F): if true, skip calculation of transition potentials
+- rcc: radius for Coulom potential
+- writeff: if true, print coupling potential in ff.fr file (Fresco format) and states information in states.fr (to be read with FRESCO using readstates variable)

 ### NUMEROV namelist: hcm, rmaxcc, hort, method, jtmin, jtmax, skip
   - method: method of solution of the CC equations.
 Available options are: